 3. Hike Plain of Six Glaciers

-This might be our favorite hike at Lake Louise!
-The Plain of Six Glaciers hike has it all!
+One of the very best hikes in Banff National Park, the Plain of Six Glaciers hike has it all!
 You start by walking along the Lake Louise Lakeshore.
 Then you make your way up to the Plain of Six Glaciers tea house.
 If you have the energy, we recommend going past the tea house.
 There’s a rock pile where you can spot pikas, and hiking further gets you closer to the Lake Louise glaciers.

 This is a moderate hike at 588 m elevation gain and 14.6 km out and back.